jspsych/jsPsych/docs/overview/plugins.md

 ### The post_trial_gap (ITI) parameter

-The default inter-trial interval (ITI) in jsPsych is 0 ms. This can be adjusted at the experiment-wide level by changing the `default_iti` parameter in `jsPsych.init()`.
+The default inter-trial interval (ITI) in jsPsych is 0 ms. This can be adjusted at the experiment-wide level by changing the `default_iti` parameter in `initJsPsych()`.

 The ITI can also be controlled at the trial level through the `post_trial_gap` parameter.
 Setting this parameter to a positive integer *x* will cause a blank screen to display after the trial for *x* milliseconds.
-Setting this parameter for a trial will override the `default_iti` value set in `jsPsych.init`.
+Setting this parameter for a trial will override the `default_iti` value set in `initJsPsych`.

 ```javascript
 var trial = {